 These betting sites earn our recommendation for their excellent odds and bonuses, a wide range of betting options, and overall convenience and user experience.

 Each of them also offer excellent mobile platforms via dedicated apps for Colorado sports bettors.

 Latest CO Sports Betting News

 SportsBettingDime.com is following all of the latest updates as the legal sports betting market in Colorado continues to evolve.
-Check this page to stay up to date with latest Colorado sports betting news as more sportsbooks enter the state and we learn more about the future of sports betting in Colorado.
+Check this page to stay up to date with the latest Colorado sports betting news as more sportsbooks enter the state and we learn more about the future of sports wagering in Colorado.

 November 30, 2020: The Colorado Department of Revenue released sports betting tax and revenue figures for October 2020, shattering expectations with continued explosive growth despite the ongoing COVID-19 pandemic.
 The department’s press release celebrated the massive windfall in tax revenue Colorado experienced in October, as bettors in the state wagered $210,719,821 at the state’s retail and online sportsbooks.
 This significant handle earned $824,700 in direct tax revenue for the state, representing a staggering 91.5% increase over September’s total.